isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 **QUESTION BEING ASKED: For bladder cancer patients that have mutations in the CDKN2A gene, what types of mutations are they, what is their gender, vital status, and days to death - and for 3 downstream genes (MDM2, TP53, CDKN1A), what are the gene expression levels for each patient?**

-The question comes from knowing that the p53/Rb pathway is commonly involved in bladder cancer (see TCGA Network paper, Figure 4).
+The question comes from knowing that the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://tcga-data.nci.nih.gov/docs/publications/blca_2013/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).

 This is a complex question that requires information from four tables.
 Let's build it in stages.